12 Incredible Things to Do in Hammerfest, Norway (+ Travel Tips!)

 This monument was erected by Wilhelm von Hanno and all of these became UNESCO World Heritage Sites in 2005.

-There are ten nations that are part of the Struve Geodetic Arc and Norway is one of them.
+Ten nations are part of the Struve Geodetic Arc and Norway is one of them.
 The other measuring points in Norway are in Alta and Kautokeino, cities that are both in the high-Arctic.

 You can view this one in Hammerfest in the area of Fuglenes.
 This is the first technical-scientific site in the world to be placed on the UNESCO World Heritage list.